Thomas Nilsson (Swedish Air Force officer): Career

 Colonel Nilsson was promoted to brigadier general on 27 January 2014.
 At the same time, Nilsson was appointed Director of the C4ISR Department at the Swedish Defence Materiel Administration until 31 December 2016.
-The Swedish Armed Forces posted Nilsson at the disposal of the Ministry of Defence from 1 September 2016 as a special attaché with a acting rank of major general.
+The Swedish Armed Forces posted Nilsson at the disposal of the Ministry of Defence from 1 September 2016 as a special attaché with an acting rank of major general.
 At the Permanent Representative of Sweden to the European Union in Brussels, Major General Nilsson worked as a military advisor and also Sweden's military representative in the EU.
 He was sent by the Swedish government and represented Sweden in military matters.
 He was a Swedish representative in the European Union Military Committee, except when the Supreme Commander of the Swedish Armed Forces himself participates in committee meetings.
 Nilsson was also the Swedish military representative to NATO within the framework of the Partnership for Peace program.
 The Swedish Armed Forces posted Nilsson at the disposal of the Ministry of Defence from 1 September 2019, and during the period 1 September 2019 to 31 August 2020, as special attache, he would continue to have the acting rank of major general.
 The Swedish Armed Forces granted Nilsson a leave of absence from the Swedish Armed Forces for limited employment as a special attaché in the position of military advisor at Sweden's Permanent Representation to the EU in Brussels.